 Submission of this application does not automatically guarantee readmission to Brooklyn College.

-Students must have copies of their records sent directly to the Office of the Registrar, Transfer Evaluations Office, by any institution attended since they last attended Brooklyn College.
+Students must have copies of their records sent directly to the Transfer Student Services Center, by any institution attended since they last attended Brooklyn College.

 If you fall into any of the categories below, you cannot submit a readmission application and must apply through the Office of Admissions.

 - You never attended the undergraduate division of Brooklyn College.

 - You attended only as a visiting/e-permit student.

 - Visiting/e-permit students who wish to return under the same category must reapply in the Enrollment Services Center, first floor, West Quad Center.

 - Visiting students who wish to return under a different category must apply through UAPC.